kyma-project/hydroform/function/examples/apply/README.md

 ## Overview

-This example shows you how to apply serverless workspace using function api.
+This example shows how to apply the serverless workspace using the Function API.

 ### Usage